*This post was updated in July 2021 to include new pictures and helpful tips for making bread in a bread machine.

-- Add all "bread" ingredients to the bread machine in the order listed.
-For non-Cuisinart machines, follow the instructions for order of ingredients in manual.
+- Add all bread ingredients to the bread machine in the order listed.
+For non-Cuisinart machines, follow the instructions for order of ingredients in your manual.
 Set to dough cycle.

 - When cycle completes, remove the dough to a floured surface and punch down.
 Cover and let rest for 10 minutes.

-- Roll the dough into a 12 by 8 inch oval.
-Cover and let rest until doubled in size, about 40 minutes.
+- Roll the dough into a 12 by 8 inch oval or 9 by 9 circle.
+Move to a warm place, cover and let rise until doubled in size, about 40 minutes.

-- Grease a pan with olive oil and sprinkle with cornmeal.
-Preheat the oven to 450°.
+- Grease a pan generously with olive oil and sprinkle with cornmeal.
+Preheat the oven to 450° F.

 - With oiled fingertips, press holes into the dough about 1 inch apart and ½ inch deep.
-Spread the olive oil on top of the dough and sprinkle with the salt, herbs, and cheese.
+Spread the 2 tablespoon of olive oil on top of the dough and sprinkle with the salt, herbs, and cheese.